perty/aoc23/README.md

 The first part was solved by Github Copilot after a few iterations where it had problems with parsing the input.
 I just gave it some observations.

+Part 2 was solved at first try.
+The only problem was that the response length exceeded a limit.
+However, it was easy to figure out the last few lines of the code.

+The whole conversation is in the file [day4.md](prompts/day4.md).